cognitivefactory/interactive-clustering-comparative-study/2_computation_time_study/README.md

 # Interactive Clustering : 2.
-Annotation Error Study
+Annotation Time Study

 The main goal of this study is to **estimate the execution time needed** for algorithms to reach their objectives.